-says, &#8220;Be not unequally yoked with unbelievers&#8221; (@2 Corinthians 6: 14), and this warning is one of all ages; if He says that we are all &#8220;one body,&#8221; and therefore partake of one bread; and, notwithstanding, I find no such union of the saints, He tells me at the same time, that there, where two or three are gathered together in the name of the Lord Jesus, He is in their midst.
+says, "Be not unequally yoked with unbelievers" (@2 Corinthians 6: 14), and this warning is one of all ages; if He says that we are all "one body", and therefore partake of one bread; and, notwithstanding, I find no such union of the saints, He tells me at the same time, that there, where two or three are gathered together in the name of the Lord Jesus, He is in their midst.
 But His directions are even more precise than this.
 I have for comfort in all times, that the Lord knows them that are His, but for my own direction, that he that names the name of Christ should depart from iniquity: where I find this established, I must leave it.
-But there is more; I learn that in a great house, such as the professing church is become, there are vessels to dishonour, and that if a man purge himself from these, he shall be a vessel made to honour, fit for the master&#8217;s use.
+But there is more; I learn that in a great house, such as the professing church is become, there are vessels to dishonour, and that if a man purge himself from these, he shall be a vessel made to honour, fit for the master's use.
 And the man of God is exhorted to follow righteousness, faith, charity, peace, with them that call on the Lord out of a pure heart.

-Those who have been endeavouring to form churches seem, though meaning well, to have entirely forgotten our need of *power* as well as of *direction.* When we are told that all the directions for the churches are for all times and places, I venture to ask if they are for times and places in which churches do not exist? and we are brought back to the inquiry&#8212;If the dispensation is in ruins, who is to make the churches?
+Those who have been endeavouring to form churches seem, though meaning well, to have entirely forgotten our need of *power* as well as of *direction*.
+When we are told that all the directions for the churches are for all times and places, I venture to ask if they are for times and places in which churches do not exist? and we are brought back to the inquiry -- If the dispensation is in ruins, who is to make the churches?
 Again, I would ask, is the direction given by the apostle, as to the use of the gift of the tongues for our own times?
-Doubtless, *if* that gift exists; but that condition is assuredly a most material modification of your rule, and the very turning point of the discussion between us.
+Doubtless, if that gift exists; but that condition is assuredly a most material modification of your rule, and the very turning point of the discussion between us.

-<h3>Does the Word of God Authorise the Naming Presidents and Pastors?</h3>
+<h3>DOES THE WORD OF GOD AUTHORISE THE NAMING PRESIDENTS AND PASTORS?</h3>

 Those who cling so fondly to the practice of making and settling of churches, quote the Epistles to Timothy and to Titus, with most undoubting confidence, as serving for guidance to the churches in all ages; whilst they were really never addressed to any church whatever.
-It may be observed that the quotations from God&#8217;s word on matters most bearing on those who are engaged in settling churches, such as the choosing of elders, deacons, etc., must be derived from these epistles alone&#8212;and most remarkable it is, that those companions of the apostle who possessed his confidence, were left in the
+It may be observed that the quotations from God's word on matters most bearing on those who are engaged in settling churches, such as the choosing of elders, deacons, etc., must be derived from these epistles alone -- and most remarkable it is, that those companions of the apostle who possessed his confidence, were left in the